-Common Five-lined Skink Plestiodon fasciatus
+Common Five-lined Skink

-Description: A moderately large, shiny lizard (5.0 to 8.5 inches in length) with highly variable color pattern.
-Generally the body is brown or black with 5 white or yellowish stripes extending onto the tail.
-Adult males are uniformly brown or olive with faint stripes; and reddish or orange coloration on the head during the breeding season.
-Adult females are typically brown with faded stripes and gray or blue-gray tail.
+The Common Five-lined Skink occurs statewide and is probably the most common lizard in Tennessee.
+It is a moderately large, shiny lizard (5.0 to 8.5 inches in length) with a highly variable color pattern.
+Generally, the body is brown or black with 5 white or yellowish stripes extending onto the tail.
+Adult males are uniformly brown or olive with faint stripes and reddish or orange coloration on the head during the breeding season.
+Adult females are typically brown with faded stripes and a gray or blue-gray tail.
 Juveniles have a bright blue tail and distinct stripes.

 Similar Species: Easily confused with Broad-headed Skink and Southeastern Five-lined Skink; positive identification can only be assured by examination of the scales.
-Broad-headed Skinks have 5 labial scales (along the upper lip between the nose and eye) and Southeastern Five-lined Skinks do not have enlarged middle row of scales under the tail.
+Broad-headed Skinks have 5 labial scales (along the upper lip between the nose and eye), and Southeastern Five-lined Skinks do not have an enlarged middle row of scales under the tail.

 Habitat: Prefers moist wooded areas with plenty of cover and open areas for basking.
 Often found on or under woody piles, stumps, logs, bark, rock piles, and abandoned buildings; occasionally climbing trees to avoid predators.